 at the 2017 China Enterprise CSR Awards ceremony

-“CKGSB has continually innovated in its philanthropic efforts over the past 15 years, from conducting ad hoc campaigns at the start, to embedding philanthropy into its programs, to finally offering a more systematic approach to philanthropy across the entire CKGSB platform,” said Professor Yan at the award ceremony.
+“CKGSB has continually innovated in its philanthropic efforts over the past 15 years, from conducting ad hoc campaigns at the start, to embedding philanthropy into its programs, to finally offering a more systematic approach to social innovation across the entire CKGSB platform,” said Professor Yan at the award ceremony.

 This is the second time that CKGSB has won a philanthropy award in 2017, after being honored for a second straight year at the China CSR Awards—hosted by both the American and British Chambers of Commerce in China—for its “thought leadership” role within China’s charity landscape.
 Additionally, as further evidence of the wider effect that the school has on China’s entire philanthropy sector, 10 CKGSB alumni and 12 CKGSB alumni companies were also recognized by the China Philanthropy Times.